skill-a-thon/.github/innovators-challenge-3.md

      - with Affinidi's Developer tool kits.
      - by deploying the CORD sdk with an application,

-2. Wallet for storing the VC.
+2. Credentials Wallet for storing the VC.
   This is used as a storage /repository for User's VCs.
 Each wallet can have different ways of interacting and collecting VCs in them from the Issuers.
 But they should be having an option to export the VC of each credential when asked.
   -> Affinidi wallet can store VC issued from either of Dhiway Studio or Affinidi Toolkits.
   -> Dhiway is building the initial wallet, and hence, for now assumed VC can be available from system when the Credential is created and issued in the system. (directly using an URI)
+  -> User can view or share the stored VC as a qr code or URL from the wallet to use across systems

 3. Digital Resume Tool